rust-lang/rfcs/text/3266-rust-semver-2.md

 dot = "."
 ```

 Thus, it's add a lot of rules and make the grammar more complex, need a form of recursively.
+This also reintroduce problem that this RFC try to solve.

 [SemVer 2]: https://semver.org/spec/v2.0.0.html